sortecoevo/sortee/content/people/index.md

 This is an elected committee that is ultimately responsible for SORTEE.
 Three positions on the board come open each year and are elected by the members of SORTEE in November.
 These terms last for three (3) years.
+The Board can be contacted via email at [contact@sortee.org](mailto:contact@sortee.org).